Policy of counteracting mobbing, discrimination and violence

 • intentional – violence is a deliberate human action and is aimed at controlling and subordinating the victim.

-• causing suffering and pain – the perpetrator exposes the victim’s health to serious damage, and sometimes threatens her life.
-Experiencing pain and suffering makes the victim less able to defend themselves.
+• causing suffering and pain – the perpetrator exposes the victim’s health to serious damage and sometimes threatens her life.
+Experiencing pain and suffering makes the victims less able to defend themselves.
 The damage can be measurable or not, visible or invisible, immediate or delayed.

 What is direct discrimination?